Jason897571/Raccoon-Redux-Store/README.md

    git clone https://github.com/Jason897571/Raccoon-Redux-Store.git
    ```

-3. In your terminal, input `npm run develop` to start both front and back end.
+3. In your terminal, input `npm run dev` to start both front and back end.
+Before start the project, you should input `npm run seed` to import data and input `npm i && npm run install` to install necessary packages.

+4. After the project is running, you can visit the website through the link: https://raccoon-redux-store.onrender.com/